pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 In the online case the heatmap is computed over the most recent data.
 The exact time window to consider can be set using the `Gaze History Length` field.

+#### Performance Settings
+The detector for Apriltag Markers offers two parameters `Use high resolution` and `Sharpen image` that are turned on by default.
+If you are experiencing high CPU load you can try turning off those settings.
+This will result in less CPU load but also decreases the detection rate.

 #### Further Functionality
 * You can click the `Open Surface in Window` button to open a view of the surface in a separate window.
 Gaze positions on the surface will be visualized in this window in real-time.
 * Streaming Surfaces with Pupil Capture - Detected surfaces as well as gaze positions relative to the surface are broadcast under the `surface` topic.
 Check out [this video](http://youtu.be/qHmfMxGST7A) for a demonstration.